adoblas/bdt/README.md

      Given I run '[ "SHOULD_RUN" = "SHOULD_RUN" ]' locally
 ```

-in the other hand, if it is executed *WITHOUT* the environment variable, the background will be:
+On the other hand, if it is executed *WITHOUT* the environment variable, the background will be:

 ```
    Background: